JoepTM/Python-Mail/README.md

 ## Change Logs
 12/12/2020: Uploaded the repository.
 12/12/2020: Changed the mailing system, you can now type the subject from the mail and what text you want to send.
-12/13/2020: Added the mail_test file.
-Im currently really busy to make it work, because it doesn't right now.
+12/13/2020: Added the mail_test file and the ascii arts.
+Im currently really busy to make the mail_test script work, because it doesn't right now.